NMGS DNA Project

 THE EVOLUTION OF FAMILYCLADE I-BY13531 (I-M253)

-From Y-DNA 12 to Big Y-700: The Shared Genetic and Patrilineal Ancestry of Three New Mexico Families: Durán y Chaves, García de Noriega, and Gurulé
+Piecing Together the Y-DNA Puzzle The Shared Genetic Paternal Ancestry of Three New Mexico Families: Durán y Chaves, García de Noriega, and Gurulé

 by Daria Celeste Landress and Miguel A. Tórrez